-There are four methodology options for calculating DEBs:
+There are three methodology options for calculating DEBs:

-- ➤ LMP Option: A weighted average LMP based on the lowest quartile of validated and/or corrected LMPs set at the Generating Unit location during Trading Hours in the last 90 days when the Unit was dispatched.
-Generating Units must pass a competitiveness screen to qualify for this option in which 50% of their MWh dispatches over the prior 90-days must have been dispatched competitively. - Negotiated Rate Option: An amount negotiated with the CAISO.
-Even if a Resource has ranked the Negotiated Rate Option as the first choice, the CAISO will not calculate a new or updated negotiated default energy bid until the SC has commenced the negotiated default energy bid process and has provided sufficient information.

-- Variable Cost Option: This option is based on the variable cost of the unit and includes a 10% adder for non-RMR capacity and a Variable Energy Opportunity Cost, if applicable.
+- LMP Option: A weighted average LMP based on the lowest quartile of validated and/or corrected LMPs set at the Generating Unit location during Trading Hours in the last 90 days when the Unit was dispatched.
+Generating Units must pass a competitiveness screen to qualify for this option in which 50% of their MWh dispatches over the prior 90-days must have been dispatched competitively. - Negotiated Rate Option: An amount negotiated with the CAISO or its designated agent.
+If a Resource has ranked the Negotiated Rate Option as the first choice, the complete curve of the latest Negotiated Rate Option will be selected. - Variable Cost Option: This option is based on the variable cost of the unit and includes a 10% adder for non-RMR capacity.
 Furthermore this option is supplemented by the Frequently Mitigated Unit (FMR) adder whereby certain units that are often mitigated qualify for a contribution towards their going-forward fixed costs.
-If a Resource has ranked the Variable Cost Option as the first choice, the complete curve (i.e., including all segments) of the Variable Cost Option will be calculated and selected. - Hydro DEB Option: This option is available to hydroelectric resources that have storage that can demonstrate limited water storage capability.
-The Hydro DEB option reflects the opportunity costs a hydroelectric generator faces due to their limited water supply.
+If a Resource has ranked the Variable Cost Option as the first choice, the complete curve (i.e., including all segments) of the Variable Cost Option will be calculated and selected.

-Each Resource (through their SC) will rank the alternatives for Default Energy Bid calculation according to their order of preference for each resource.
+Each Resource (through their SC) will rank the three alternatives for Default Energy Bid calculation according to their order of preference for each resource.
 There will be a single ranking for all hours of all days.
 Resources that are subject to CAISO Tariff Appendix II must choose the Variable Cost Option, otherwise a \$0/MWh bid will be used as the Default Energy Bid.

-The details of the DEB alternatives are described below.
+The details of the three alternatives are described below.